 In response to citizens’ concerns, Gradient investigated the incidence rate of several cancers in residents living near a municipal landfill to determine whether it was elevated relative to rates in the general population.
 We described the findings to city officials and residents at public meetings.

-Gradient modeled chlorinated solvents exposure from drinking water and showering, and we used questionnaire data on disease status and other population characteristics to assess the association between exposures and disease rates in a community living near a Superfund site.
+Gradient modeled chlorinated solvents exposure from drinking water and showering.
+We used questionnaire data on disease status and other population characteristics to assess the association between exposures and disease rates in a community living near a Superfund site.

-Gradient conducted a meta-analysis and meta-regression of data on airway hyper responsiveness from clinical studies of asthmatic volunteers exposed to NO2 while exercising or at rest.
+Gradient conducted a meta-analysis and meta-regression of data on airway hyper responsiveness from clinical studies of asthmatic volunteers exposed to nitrogen dioxide (NO2) while exercising or at rest.